muhmuhten/linode-docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-a-kvm-linode.md

 4. All other settings can be left in their default state.

-5. Return to the *Linode Dashboard*, select the new configuration profile, and click **Reboot**
+5. Return to the *Linode Dashboard*, select the new configuration profile, and click **Reboot**.

-## Logging in to your Linode running CoreOS
+## Log in to your Linode running CoreOS

 1. With Lish open, you should see your Linode booting into CoreOS, finishing with a list of SSH host keys and a login prompt, something similar to: